chipturner/pxhist/README.md

 - P3: colorize output?

 ### Core Features
-- P0: support regular expressions in the show command, not just substrings
 - P3: stats subcommand to show some interesting data
 - P3: create and document workflow for incremental updates, particularly for shells that don't support updating realtime